openedx/docs.openedx.org/source/documentors/references/doc_english_writing.rst

 Bulleted Lists
 **************

-Write bulleted lists so that they are translatable.
+- Write bulleted lists so that they are translatable.

-Introduce the list with a complete sentence.
+- Introduce the list with a complete sentence.

-Do not use the bulleted points to complete an introductory sentence fragment.
+- Please don't use the bulleted points to complete an introductory sentence.

-Make sure each bulleted point can stand alone.
+- Make sure each bulleted point can stand alone.

 This approach might increase word count, but it decreases translation costs.